aswens1/startup/README.md

 - **Responsive to window resizing** - The pages are responsive to window resizes.
 - **Application elements** - I used all the different elements depending on how specific the styling needed to be.
 These are spread across two style sheets, one for most of the styles ([styles.css](/styles.css)) and one for the game play pages ([canvas.css](/pages/canvas.css)).
 - **Application text content** - I have two imported fonts, Jersey 10 for the pixelated headers and Noto Sans Mono for everything else.
 These are imported from the Google Font library.

+## 🚀 React part 1: Routing deliverable

+I reviewed and deployed the Simon React part 1 code (by going through the instructions to change everything to react components) to my project - found at [simon.8bitalley.click](https://simon.8bitalley.click).

+For this deliverable I did the following.
+I checked the box `[x]` and added a description for things I completed.

+- [ ] **Bundled using Vite** - I did not complete this part of the deliverable.
+- [ ] **Components** - I did not complete this part of the deliverable.
+- [ ] **Router** - I did not complete this part of the deliverable.